kunj134/mern-infra/terraform/readme.md

 ## Notes

-Refer to provider.tf to configure central tagging for the resources which willl create from terraform.
+Refer to provider.tf to configure central tagging for the resources which will create from terraform.

 Refer to locals.tf to configure values of defined variables.